Deeptiii33/WorkPlannerAgent/README.md

 # For SSL issues and fixes
 Go to hugging face website --> connection is secure --> check if certificate is valid --> details --> export Then paste it in your file and it'll work.

+Note: Token is hardcoded.
+Create a .env file and store tokens there.